 - Lay the rod flat and open the face or cover of the reel.
 Unscrew the head of the reel and take it off.
 Some Spincast reels might have a button to open.
 And some might have a pin and a notch.

 - Remove any line remaining from the previous day before you spool.
-You can keep them as back up.
+You can keep them as a backup.

 - Pass the new line through the tiny hole in the cover of the closed face of the reel.

 - Lift the bail arm of the reel before reaching the edge of the new line.

 - To attach the line to the reel, make an overhand or an arbor knot.
 There are some knots, like Uni and Palomar knot, that you should be able to make for fishing.

 - Wrap the line around the reel.
 Now make another overhand knot or arbor knot.
 Make sure the first knot stays outside the second knot.